moorepants/DynamicistToolKit/docs/walk.rst

    The ``TimeStamp`` column records the D-Flow system time when it receives a "frame" from Cortex in seconds since D-Flow was started.
 This is approximately at 100 hz (Cortex's sample rate), but has slight variability per sample period, something like +/- 0.002 s or so.
-This column can be used synchronize with other D-Flow output files which include a D-Flow time stamp, e.g. the output of the record module.
+This column can be used to synchronize with other D-Flow output files which include a D-Flow time stamp, e.g. the output of the record module.
 The following figure shows the difference, ``.diff()``, of the D-Flow time stamp, giving the variability in periods at each measurement instance.